SyamSundarKirubakaran/serverless-twitter/README.md

 </p>

 ### Description
 This repository contains code that helps you build a twitter clone and helps you deploy it to cloud as FaaS .i.e., Serverless Twitter.
-Take a look at [setup.md]() to learn how to setup this project.
+Take a look at [setup.md](https://github.com/SyamSundarKirubakaran/serverless-twitter/blob/master/docs/setup.md) to learn how to setup this project.
+You can also find two mobile clients consuming these serverless APIs .i.e., **Android**(v0.5) and **iOS**(WIP).

 ### Functions
-You can also import the provided Postman Collection to take a quick look at the exposed endpoints.
-Also make sure to fill up `apiId` and `authToken` environment variables to make endpoints intract with the deplpoyed serverless application.

 - **POST** - Create User
     - `https://{{apiId}}.execute-api.us-east-1.amazonaws.com/dev/user`